Arrowsmith Blog

 Even without formal assessment, certain patterns can signal that a bright student’s brain is working overtime:

-• Increasing anxiety or avoidance of schoolwork
+• Increased anxiety or avoidance of schoolwork

 • Trouble transitioning from concrete to abstract concepts